Support for home learning - coronavirus info for families of deaf childrenPublished Date: 15 Aug 2021

 In England, schools will be legally required to provide remote teaching if your child cannot attend school because of coronavirus.
-They must also publish information on their website about their remote education offer.
-Schools are expected to provide three to five hours of teaching a day, depending on a child’s age.
 If this is not being provided, the Department for Education states that parents should first contact their child’s teacher or headteacher in the first instance, and then report the issue to Ofsted.
 We suggest you tick the ‘any other complaint’ on the webform on this page to refer the issue to Ofsted.

 It will be important that any such remote teaching is accessible and appropriate to your child.
 Education settings are legally required to make reasonable adjustments to ensure that your child can still access any teaching or learning.

 Some things to think about

 - Will teachers be taking steps to ensure that any remote teaching is deaf-friendly?
 We have produced a checklist for teachers with some tips on how they can ensure any remote learning is accessible for your child.
 We also have a separate blog on remote learning in further education.

 - Are any online videos being subtitled?
 For example, BBC Bitesize are subtitling some of their content, whilst all of the videos at the Oak National Academy are subtitled and many are BSL interpreted.
 More information on how others can make their resources accessible to deaf children and young people is available in our accessibility ‘how-to’ guidelines.

 - For online teaching, some software (e.g. Google Hangouts) is available with automatic captions (using speech recognition software) and there are some apps that do the same – however, the feedback we have from young people is that the reliability of these can vary so do check with your child how useful they find them.